Messing With Bigfoot

 By Ed Staskus

-The week we went to our last Boy Scout camp at Lake Pymatuning State Park wasn’t any seven days longer than any other summer camp we had gone to, but since it was going to be our last camp, my friends and I were determined to make the most of it, stay up most of the time, lengthen the days and nights, mess around in the woods and water, raid the girl’s side, and play mumble the peg.
+The week we went to our last Boy Scout camp at Lake Pymatuning State Park wasn’t any seven days longer than any other summer camp we had gone to, but since it was going to be our last camp, my friends and I were determined to make the most of it, stay up most of the time, lengthening the days and nights, mess around in the woods and the lake, raid the girl’s side, and play mumble the peg.

-We weren’t supposed to, even though all of us had jackknives and some of us had fixed-blade sheath knives.
+Most of us carried jackknives and some of us had fixed-blade sheath knives.
+We were always whittling on something.
 “No mumbledy peg,” our scoutmaster told us in no uncertain terms, in uncertain English, in his strong Lithuanian accent, speaking through his Chiclet teeth.

-One way we played mumble the peg was to first pound a twig, a peg, into the ground.
+One way we played mumble the peg was to first stick a twig into the ground.
 We threw our knives at the ground, flipping from the palm, back of the hand, twist of the fist, and every which way.
 Whatever the other scout did, if he threw it backward over his head, and it stuck, you had to do it, too.
 If you failed, then you had to mumble the peg.
 You had to get on your hands and knees and pull the twig out of the ground with your teeth.

 The other way we played was to stand opposite each other with our legs shoulder-width.
 Taking turns, we would flip and try to stick our knife into the ground as close to our own foot as possible.
 The first toss was always in the middle, but when the other guy got closer, you had to get closer, and the closer and closer it went.
 Whoever stuck his knife closest to his own foot, and the other guy chickened out, was the winner.